How To Improve Your English - 10 Idioms About Death

-This article will help you if you are learning English as a second language, and, I hope, it will entertain you if English is your home language.
+This article will help you if you are learning English as a second language ( ESL or ESOL , TESOL or even TSL ) and, if English is your home language, I hope it will entertain you

 Some of these English idioms are respectful and more formal, whilst others are less formal, or even humorous or unsympathetic.